laurieodgers/koa-api-framework/README.md

 See /example for a complete example on how to construct your API.

 ## Returning Data
-- `this.data` within your controllers allows you to return data to the client
+- `this.data` within your controllers allows you to return data to the client in the prescribed data structure.
+If you wish to override this with your own data structure, then assign your response body to `this.body`.
 - Any errors thrown within your controllers will be caught by the framework in order to always present JSON to the client.
 To throw an error and return a HTTP status code and message to the client, use `throw new Error("418:I'm a teapot!");` where 418 is the status code, and "I'm a teapot!" is the error message to the user.

 ## Example